 Max Homa’s wife gave him two simple words of advice after his putting blunder

 After Homa walked off the 18th green on Sunday, he was able to speak to his wife, Lacey, on the phone.
 With a whirlwind of emotions swirling in his head, Homa knew who could calm him down.

 “Forgive quickly.”
-It’s the mindset all golfers strive to have but none can truly master.
+It’s the mindset all golfers strive to have, but none can truly master it.
 The next shot matters just as much as the last, and Homa still had a chance to win despite his missed putt.